Averrhoes/letters_from_shiraz/content/posts/Petrarch.md

 Petrarch sought to synthesize Augustinianism, which emphasizes man's dependence on his creator, with a Stoicism, which gives importance to man's independence.
 This is all enclosed in Petrarch's individualism, which was derived from nominalism.
 (Gillespie, p.
 67)

 [^bignote]: Such a change required a vision of the good life, which was Petrarch's immediate objective.
-Petrarch's project was thoroughly one of cultural renewal.
+His project was thoroughly one of cultural renewal.